Social media content takedown orders need to come via proper legal notices: IAMAI

 Although social media companies are acting against spreading misinformation and fake news, any request to remove content needs to come via proper legal notice, industry body IAMAI said on Tuesday.
-The Internet and Mobile Association of India (IAMAI), whose members include Facebook, Google, Tiktok, Sharechat etc said that social media platforms do not create content but onus of creating misinformation lies with their users.
+The Internet and Mobile Association of India (IAMAI) -- whose members include Facebook, Google, Tiktok, Sharechat, etc -- said that social media platforms do not create content themselves and thus the users are liable for creating any misinformation using these tools.

-The firm found that videos have been shot in both foreign locations and India and are being primarily posted on Chinese mobile video app Tiktok with religious instigations against health advisories and fake information regarding coronavirus.
+The firm found that videos have been shot at both foreign locations and in India and are being primarily posted on Chinese mobile video app Tiktok with fake information about coronavirus and religious instigations against health advisories.
 These videos are further shared on other platforms like Whatsapp, Twitter and Facebook," the report said.

-The report submitted to India Cyber Crime Coordination Centre, claims to have analysed over 30,000 videos within period five days, said that most of these videos have been created with professional video editing softwares and originally uploaded accounts are being deleted after circulating them to other social media platforms.
-The industry body said that social media platforms are collaborating with organisations like WHO, Ministry of Health and Family Welfare, local Administrative officer etc for spreading correct information.
+The report submitted to India Cyber Crime Coordination Centre claims to have analysed over 30,000 videos within a period five days.
+It further said that most of these videos have been created with professional video editing softwares, and originally uploaded accounts are being deleted after circulating them on other social media platforms.
+The industry body said that social media platforms are collaborating with the World Health Organisation (WHO), the Ministry of Health and Family Welfare and local administrations for spreading correct information.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)